orbitjs/todomvc-ember-orbit/README.md

 server.
 Let's add an `@orbit/jsonapi` source that will communicate with our demo server.

-To configure this scenario, run the following from the `./client` directory:
+To configure this scenario, run the following:

 ```bash
 git reset --hard && git clean -f -d && yarn install